 If you would like me to come to talk to your topic/club/course, email me – email@example.com

 What is it?

-A 90-minute workshop with me (Dr Gareth Furber from Health, Counselling and Disability Services) in which I will give you a framework for thinking about how to maintain, improve or repair your mental health.
+A 90-minute workshop with me (Dr Gareth Furber from Health, Counselling and Disability Services) in which I will give you a framework for thinking about how to train your mind.

 Who is it for?

 Anyone who is interested in improving or protecting their mental health.

 Anyone working on their physical fitness who’d like to know how similar principles apply to mental fitness.